Want a regular behind-the-scenes look at the tactics, routines, and habits of world-class product teams?

 The common wisdom around launching a product is simple.
 You research a problem, define an MVP, get to your first user, and iterate until you hit product/market fit.
 Sounds easy, right?

-I had 6 months to launch a brand new product.
+I had 6 months to launch a brand new product for a +$1B company.
 As a new PM, no less.
 It turned out well, in the end.
 A year later, we had over $11.6M ARR and over 57,000 survey submissions from customers (it was a survey tool).

 But, it was hard.